AnonyFriday/_PROJECT_SocialMediaWeb/README.md

 - Users can make posts.
 Original posters can delete and modify their posts.
 - Ability to filter posts/users by gender, location.
 - "Love" button to save post for later
-- Comments
+- Comments (1 layer nested comment, each new comment can reply to one parent)

 TODO: Clearly define what a feed is?
 How to determine what post will the users see?

-TODO: How many layers can a comment have?

 ### Chat (Optional)
 - Each user is able to direct message others.